 The Dyson V11 has an adequate dirt compartment.
 It's a bit small, so it tends to need emptying fairly frequently, but there's an indicator to let you know when it's full.
 If you want another vacuum with a bigger dirt compartment, check out the Dyson Ball Animal 2.

 The Dyson V11 Animal is quite portable.
-While the vacuum itself doesn't weigh too much, the actual weight you feel in your hand when vacuuming can start to feel a bit heavy after a while.
+The vacuum itself doesn't weigh very much overall.
+However, used in its stick configuration, it feels heavier in your hand than most vacuums of this type that we've tested.
 On the upside, it has a carrying handle for more comfortable use in handheld mode.